How Are Lung Cancer and Neutropenia Related? | MyLungCancerTeam

 Lung cancer itself doesn’t affect neutrophil levels.
 Instead, neutropenia develops as a side effect of lung cancer treatments.

 Chemotherapy and radiation therapy can cause neutropenia.
 These treatments kill cancer cells, but they can also kill the body’s healthy cells.
 In particular, chemotherapy and radiation treatments affect cells that come from stem cells located in the bone marrow (the soft tissue found inside certain bones).
-Stem cells are responsible for making all of the body’s blood cells.
-During cancer treatments, blood stem cells often become damaged and have a harder time making new neutrophils.
-This causes neutrophil levels to drop.

 Other Causes of Neutropenia

 Neutropenia is most often caused by chemotherapy.
-However, other factors can sometimes use up neutrophils or prevent stem cells from making new blood cells.
-Other possible causes of neutropenia include:
+However, other factors can affect white blood cell storage and production.

 • Vitamin or mineral deficiencies, including a lack of folate, vitamin B12, or copper